 Mountains just as beguiling as those in the other Stans await you, and the first ecotourism projects are taking off.
-The desert in the west harbours interesting nature, a world-famous museum and a dark attraction for disaster tourists, while Fergana Valley is home to cottage industries and more history, overlooked by the bus tourists.
+The desert in the west harbours interesting nature, a world-famous museum and the infamous Aral Sea, while Fergana Valley is home to cottage industries and more history, overlooked by the bus tourists.

 Uzbek culture is rich, warm and dynamic, and so different from the surrounding nomadic nations.
 You come for the plov, but stay for the melons.
 Or the apricots.
 Or the nuts.
 You get the point.

 Tashkent is the most populous city in Central Asia after Kabul.
 It has its share of interesting sights and monuments, like the world’s oldest Koran and the Chorsu bazaar, but for those who manage to stay longer and poke around, it offers a real insight into Uzbekistan today.
 Furthermore, the cultural life is second to none in the region.

 As any truly nice city, it has a great natural reserve on its doorstep.
 The Chatkal mountains around Chimgan inside the large Ugam-Chatkal reserve are great for hiking, rafting, mountain biking, skiing and heliskiing.